-The one-shot register is used to initiate a conversion and comparison cycle when the ADT7483A is in standby mode, after which the device returns to standby.
-Writing to the oneshot register address (0x0F) causes the ADT7483A to perform a conversion and comparison on both the local and the remote temperature channels.
+The one-shot register is used to initiate a conversion and comparison cycle when the ADT7481 is in standby mode, after which the device returns to standby.
+Writing to the one-shot register address (0x0F) causes the ADT7481 to perform a conversion and comparison on both the local and the remote temperature channels.
 This is not a data register as such, and it is the write operation to Address 0x0F that causes the one-shot conversion.
 The data written to this address is irrelevant and is not stored.
+However the ALERT and THERM outputs are not operational in one-shot mode and should not be used.